ipavlopoulos/ipavlopoulos.github.io/publications.md

 (find me in [scholar](https://scholar.google.com/citations?user=niKjjdEAAAAJ&hl=en&oi=ao">Scholar</a>))

 ## publications in peer-reviewed conference proceedings
+* Pavlopoulos, J., Laugier, L., Xenos, A., Sorensen, J., Androutsopoulos, I. (2022).
+From the Detection of Toxic Spans in Online Discussions to the Analysis of Toxic-to-Civil Transfer.
+In Proceedings of the Association for Computational Linguistics (to be presented as a long paper).

+* Ljungman, J., Lislevand, V., Pavlopoulos, J., Farazouli, A., Lee, Z., Papapetrou, P., Fors, U. (2021).
+Automated Grading of Exam Responses: An Extensive Classification Benchmark.
+In International Conference on Discovery Science.
+Springer, Cham. pp. 3-18.

 * Miliou, I., Pavlopoulos, J., Papapetrou, P. (2021).
 Sentiment Nowcasting During the COVID-19 Pandemic.
 In International Conference on Discovery Science, pp. 218-228.